adambelniak/WindForecast/README.md

-# AI driven wind forecasting model.
+# AI driven ~~wind~~ weather forecasting model.

-Trying to predict the most exact wind range for hours and days ahead using LSTM and some data analysis tools.
+Trying to predict the most exact wind range for hours and days ahead using LSTM, ResNet etc. and some data analysis tools.

 Seed for the analysis consists of:
  * GFS 0.25° archive forecasts from https://rda.ucar.edu